 - SOCI 376 - Sociology of Religion

-Program advising streams are carefully selected groups of courses designed to prepare students for employment and professional study in areas of interest to them.
+Program streams are carefully selected groups of courses that allow for specialization within a degree program and prepare students for employment and professional studies.